rust-lang/socket2/CONTRIBUTING.md

 Testing Socket2 is as simple as running `cargo test --all-features`.

-However Socket2 supports a good number of OSs and features.
+However, Socket2 supports a good number of OSs and features.
 If you want to test/check all those combinations it's easier to use the [Makefile].
 Using `make test_all` it will check all supported OS targets and all combinations of supported features.
 Note that this requires [cargo-hack] and various rustup